 Walked with him the pathless jungle, looked with love into his eyes,

 On her neck his clasping left arm sweetly winds in soft embrace,

 Round his waist Savitri's right arm doth sweetly interlace,

-Thus they walked the darksome jungle, silent stars looked from above,
+Thus they walked the darksome jungle, silent stars looked

 And the hushed and throbbing midnight watched Savitri's deathless love.